University of Houston Law Center Logo

 ADR Director

-Tasha L. Willis is ADR Director, Mediation Clinic Director, and Associate Clinical Professor (B.A.
+Tasha L. Willis is ADR Director, Mediation Clinic Director, and Clinical Associate Professor (B.A.
 University of St. Thomas, J.D.
 South Texas College of Law, LL.M. in International Transactional Practice and ADR).
 Professor Willis specializes in Alternative Dispute Resolution.
 In 2010, she was appointed to the Board of the Texas Mediator Credentialing Association and currently serves as the secretary to the board.
 Willis also serves as an Educational Board Member for the Texas Mediator Credentialing Association.

 Prior to joining the Clinic, she served for the Honorable Frank G. Evans in the Frank Evan's Center for Conflict Resolution at South Texas College of Law where she developed an international mediation externship program in Guyana, Jamaica and Panama.
 She has also conducted mediation training courses in China, Guyana, Jamaica and Panama.
 In addition, she served as an arbitrator for City of Houston Affirmative Action Compliance Program and hosted the American Bar Association Regional Client Counseling, Mediation and Negotiation Competitions.
 Previously, Prof. Willis was the Executive Director for Resolution Forum, Inc., a non-profit 501 (c)(3) corporation, which provided pro-bono and sliding scale alternative dispute resolution services, taught basic and advanced alternative dispute resolution training and hosted five Annual Institutes for Responsibility Dispute Resolution.
 She also served as Law Clerk for the Honorable John A. Coselli, Jr. in the 125th Civil District Court in Houston, Texas for four years.